Bhavin-Pathak/clocksy/README.md

-# Clocksy
+# ⏰ Clocksy

 Clocksy is a modern, React-based digital clock application designed to provide time-related functionalities with a sleek and responsive user interface.

-## Features
+## ✨ Features

-- Real-time clock display with customizable time formats 12H / 24H
+- 🕐 Real-time clock display with customizable time formats 12h/24h
-- Responsive design for desktop and mobile devices
+- 📱 Responsive design for desktop and mobile devices
-- World clock functionality
-- Containerized deployment with Docker for consistent environments
+- 🐳 Containerized deployment with Docker for consistent environments

-## Prerequisites
+## 📋 Prerequisites

-- Node.js 18.x or higher
+- 🟢 Node.js 18.x or higher
-- npm or yarn
+- 📦 npm or yarn
-- Docker and Docker Compose (for containerized setup)
+- 🐳 Docker and Docker Compose (for containerized setup)
-- Git
+- 📂 Git

-## Local Setup
+## 🚀 Local Setup

 1. Clone the repository: